Network Protocol Fundamentals

 Internet Protocol (IP)

-Internet Protocol (IP) is a network layer protocol.
-It allows data packets to be routed and addressed in order to pass through networks and reach their destination.
+Internet Protocol (IP) is a network layer protocol, which helps data packets to reach their destination.
 When one machine wants to send data to another machine, it sends it in the form of IP packets.
-An IP packet is the fundamental unit of data that is transmitted over the internet or any other network that uses the Internet Protocol (IP).

-The IP packet has two main parts: IP header and data (payload).
-Here size of the packet includes the size of both IP header and data section.
+An IP packet is the fundamental data unit that is transmitted over the Internet or any other network that uses the IP.
+The IP packet has two key parts: IP header and data (payload).
+Here size of the packet includes the size of both the IP header and data section.

 Internet protocol packet visualization

 When a device sends a packet, it first determines the IP address of the destination device.
-The packet is then sent to the first hop on the network i.e. a router.
+Packet is then sent to the first hop on the network i.e. a router.
 The router examines the destination IP address in the header and determines the next hop on the network to which the packet should be forwarded.
 This process continues until the packet reaches its final destination.
+Here routing algorithms are used to determine the best path for the packets.
+We will cover various routing algorithms in a separate blog.

 What is an IP address?

-• IP addresses are like digital addresses that identify and locate devices on a network.
-They are unique and assigned to each device or domain that connects to the Internet.
+• They are unique and assigned to each device or domain that connects to the Internet.

 • IP addresses are written as four numbers separated by periods, such as 192.168.1.1.
 These numbers represent the numerical value of the address.